Geography is a foundation subject at St Francis Primary School.

 Good geography teaching also develops map reading skills, and nurtures a sense of responsibility towards all of the earth’s creatures and environments, as well as building a a strong sense of ‘global citizenship’.

-Geography is a connective subject at St Francis Primary School and is taught as a unit each term.
+Geography is a foundation subject at St Francis Primary School and is taught as a unit each term.

 - The promotion of a language rich Geography curriculum is essential to the successful acquisition of knowledge and understanding in Geography.